 way to get past them is to hire a skilled attorney to help you.
 By retaining

 legal counsel, you can better understand your situation and know what

 is considered deductible.

-At James D. Madden & Aruna P. Rodrigo, Family Law Attorneys, we are led by a Board Certified Family
+At Aruna P. Rodrigo, Family Law Attorney, we are led by a Board Certified Family

 Law Specialist.
 You can trust that when you hire our firm to help you,

 we are completely dedicated to your education, your rights, and your well-being.

 We can walk you through the process and explain how you can file taxes

 while factoring in alimony payments.
 If you need help,